CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/README.md

 )
 ```

-The four queues specific to the Universal Pipeline are:
+The five queues specific to the Universal Pipeline are:
 - elr-fhir-convert
 - elr-fhir-destination-filter
+- elf-fhir-receiver-enrichment
 - elr-fhir-receiver-filter
 - elr-fhir-translate